Old Town, Scottsdale, Arizona – Real Estate Profile

 Old Town Scottsdale Waterfront Condos and Lofts

 Just west of Scottsdale Road and Goldwater Boulevard are 126 lofts known as Portales Place, ranging from 1600 square feet to over 4300 square feet.
-Sale prrices range from $600,000 to over $2.5 million.
 Home features include travertine flooring, granite countertops, maple or alder cabinets, Kohler hardware, and top of the line appliances.
 Additionally, home buyers and residents can enjoy 24 hour valet parking, state-of-the-art technology, full service concierge, a club room, a fitness center and a board room.

 Less expensive loft living can be found at the Third Avenue Lofts, located just off Drinkwater Boulevard.
-These lofts range in price from $280,000 to just over $1 million.
 Eighty lofts range from 611 square feet to over 3000 square feet.
 These lofts include wood flooring, elegant cabinetry, exclusive fixtures, and high windows and ceilings.
 A terrific lower cost real estate investment.

 Old Town Scottsdale Documents